jfree/jfreesvg/README.md

 Getting Started
 ---------------
-The Javadocs for the SVGGraphics2D and CanvasGraphics2D classes give examples for typical usage, and if you are already familiar with the Java2D APIs, then all you need to do is add jfreesvg-2.0.jar to your classpath and start coding.
+The Javadocs for the SVGGraphics2D class gives examples for typical usage, and if you are already familiar with the Java2D APIs, then all you need to do is add jfreesvg-2.2.jar to your classpath and start coding.

 Oracle provides tutorials for Java2D here: